Maryland Sport Fishing & Crabbing Licenses

 |11) Anglers under 16 years old||X|

-Resident Senior Consolidated License (available to MD residents only) allows a Maryland resident who is 65 years of age or older, or will become 65 years of age in the current calendar year, to fish in the fresh waters of Maryland (including trout) and in Maryland's tidal waters of the Chesapeake Bay and its tributaries, Atlantic coast and coastal bays from January 1 through December 31.
+Resident Senior Consolidated License (available to MD residents only) allows a Maryland resident who is 65 years of age or older, or will become 65 years of age in the current calendar year, to fish in the fresh waters of Maryland (including trout) and in Maryland's tidal waters of the Chesapeake Bay and its tributaries, Atlantic coast and coastal bays 365 days from the date of purchase

 Annual Non-Tidal License

-The annual non-tidal license allows licensee to fish in the fresh waters of Maryland from January 1 through December 31.
+The annual non-tidal license allows licensee to fish in the fresh waters of Maryland 365 days from the date of purchase.

 7-day Non-tidal License